 Concerned that you can’t afford a lawyer?
 Don’t worry.
 We charge no legal fees unless we recover compensation for you.

-- The owner of a dog that bites a person when the person is in a public place or lawfully in a private place, including the property of the owner of the dog, is liable for damages suffered by the person bitten, regardless of the former viciousness of the dog or the owner's knowledge of its viciousness.
+- When a person is in a public place or lawfully in a private place, including the animal owner’s property, the owner is liable for the related injuries — regardless of whether they had prior knowledge that the dog or other animal was aggressive.

 If you are considering a personal injury lawsuit against the dog’s owner, it is important to consult with a lawyer who knows how this area of law may apply to your case.
 Our qualified Arizona personal injury attorneys are ready to review the facts of your case and offer advice.
 We can also represent you to work to obtain the compensation you need to cover medical care, lost wages and other damages from the animal attack.